peterino2/zig-halcyon/readme.md

 - Games are demanding for performance.
 Thats why this runtime is natively written in zig ⚡, it features no garbage collection, minimal memory footprint, and puts you in charge of it's compute.
 - Don't pay for what you don't use, the event system can be completely turned off.
 Debug features can be stripped from production builds.
-- A lighting fast data oriented architecture and ECS runtime, hot-reload scripts while you're playing.
+- A lighting fast data oriented runtime with an ECS architecture, hot-reload scripts while you're playing.
 - No dependencies.
-Other than the zig standard library, no messy dependencies are brought into your system
+Other than the zig standard library, no messy dependencies are brought into your system.

 #### 📜 Debugging for everyone